 For more information about CJdropshipping, check out this article here.

 Here we have another platform built for dropshippers.
-Zendrop offers similar levels of choice and integration to that CJdropshipping.
+Zendrop offers similar levels of choice and integration to that of CJdropshipping.

 Besides China, Zendrop only has warehouses in the US, which isn’t a huge problem if that’s where your customers are.
 They also claim to be able to ship to your customers outside of the US within 14 days.